Eagle Peaks Circuit is a 26km, grade 5 hike located in the Alpine National Park, Victoria. The hike should take around 2 days to complete.

-Eagle Peaks are located in the heart of The Governors Remote & natural Area of the Alpine National Park, a remote area above the Howqua River.
+Eagle Peaks are in the heart of The Governors Remote & natural Area of the Alpine National Park, a remote area above the Howqua River.
 The Eagle Peaks Circuit is an extremely challenging hike that should only be undertaken by experienced hikers.

 The circuit commences at Sheepyard Flat.
 Follow the gravel road from Sheepyard flat until you reach a walking trail that runs over to and alongside Lickhole Creek.
 Follow this trail until you reach the summit of Mount Darling.